 Gay Cruising & Gay Saunas in Prague

 Sadly however many venues are full of attitude so decide carefully where you want to decide – and rent boys in Prague are pervasive here.
-We recommend Sauna Babylonia, Drakes Club, and Alcatraz to avoid the worst of this.
+We recommend Sauna Babylonia, Drakes Club, and Alcatraz to avoid the worst of this and to read our first-time gay sauna guide if you want to know what to expect!
 In any case, your experience in the gay sauna of Prague will really depend on timing with the afternoons on weekends being the most popular time, since almost all the gay clubs in Prague have their own darkroom there is no need to leave…

 Gay Saunas in Prague

 - Sauna Babylonia – The most famous – and popular gay sauna in Prague – having been in business for over 20 years.
 Super-clean, but is quiet at most times – try to visit in the evenings on Friday and Saturday nights if you want a crowd.
 The guys are pretty hot here, especially on the Friday sauna parties – though Naked Sunday can be a bit hit-or-miss.
 Recently renovated with a dry sauna, steam baths, fun maze, private cabins and XXX room.
 Right in the center of Old Town (next to Church of St. Martin in the Wall if you feel the need to repent after).

 - Sauna David – The oldest gay sauna in Prague having been around for 25 years, and attracts mostly older men (or maybe they just haven’t stopped going since it opened).
 Sauna, steam, and bar.- This has Eastern Europe written all over it but it’s the cheapest sauna in Prague too.
 Not our first choice.